Last updated on January 30, 2026

 Drossforge Bridge

 Although interesting in the artifact decks, ETB tapped lands like Drossforge Bridge are very hard to justify playing these days.
 This cycle of lands is very playable in Pauper decks and I’m sure that EDH decks willing to play more artifacts will appreciate it.
-There’s also the combo with Cleansing Wildfire, which will ramp you and draw a card.
+There’s also the combo with Cleansing Wildfire, which gives red some interesting ramp and card draw.

 Stensia Bloodhall